Agudath Israel of America: Benny Fishoff

+Yechiel Benzion "Benny" Fishoff served for many years as chairman of the Board of Trustees of Agudath Israel of America and later became chairman emeritus.

+Benny Fishoff was a close associate of Agudath Israel president Rabbi Moshe Sherer and frequently served as Rabbi Sherer's emissary in sensitive matters worldwide on behalf of Agudath Israel and American Orthodox Jewry.

+Rabbi Sherer referred to Benny Fishoff as the “Malach Hashalom” (“Angel of Peace”) for his role in helping resolve disputes and in representing Agudath Israel in sensitive meetings with rabbinic and political leaders.

+In 2002, Benny Fishoff received the Rabbi Moshe Sherer Memorial Award at Agudath Israel's 80th Anniversary Dinner.
+The award recognized individuals who had worked closely with Sherer in building Agudath Israel of America.

+Rabbi Shmuel Bloom

-Mike Tress led the expansion of the movement during the early 1940s as its chief lay leader, until his death in 1967.
-His cousin Rabbi Moshe Sherer then took the reins as president, and the organization flourished further in size and accomplishments.
-After his passing in May 1998, he was succeeded by Rabbi Shmuel Bloom, as Executive Vice President.
+After Rabbi Moshe Sherer’s passing in May 1998, he was succeeded by Rabbi Shmuel Bloom, as Executive Vice President.

+Rabbi Chaim Dovid Zwiebel

 In 2008, Rabbi Chaim Dovid Zwiebel, having served Agudah as general counsel and director of government affairs, took over as Executive Vice-President.
 In 2016, his salary was $220,000.

+Rabbi Yaakov Perlow

 In April 2020, Agudath Israel of America head Rabbi Yaakov Perlow, the Novominsker Rebbe, 89 years old, died after contracting COVID-19, one month after he urged American Orthodox Jews to follow social distancing and other precautionary guidelines in response to the coronavirus outbreak, saying: "We cannot behave the way we did last week or two weeks ago.
 We're told that the halakha (Jewish law) is that we must listen to doctors, whether it's about a sick person or Yom Kippur".

 Structure

 Agudah's policies and leadership are directed by its Moetzes Gedolei HaTorah (Council of Torah Sages), composed primarily of rosh yeshivas (the chief spiritual and scholarly authority in a yeshiva) and Hasidic rebbes (who head Hasidic dynasties and organizations).
 The Moetzes sets all major policies and guides the organization according to its precepts of Da'as torah (דעת תורה), generally translated as Torah knowledge/direction.
 Rabbi Yaakov Perlow (deceased), who was the Novominsker Rebbe and a member of the Moetzes, was appointed as the Rosh Agudat Yisrael ("Head of Agudath Israel").

-The executive staff includes Rabbi Yitzchok Ehrman as COO, Rabbi Chaim Dovid Zwiebel as the Executive Vice President, Rabbi Labish Becker as the Executive Director, Rabbi Naftali Miller as CDO, Rabbi Moshe Danzger as CFO, Rabbi A.D.
+The executive staff includes Rabbi Avi Schnall as COO, Rabbi Chaim Dovid Zwiebel as the Executive Vice President, Rabbi Labish Becker as the Executive Director, Rabbi Naftali Miller as CDO, Rabbi Moshe Danzger as CFO, Rabbi A.D.
 Motzen as the National Director for State Relations, and Rabbi Abba Cohen as Vice President for Government Affairs.

 There are close to one hundred Agudah-affiliated synagogues across the United States and Canada.